-FCC meets monthly throughout the area (currently online) to discuss planning applications and the issues of most concern to residents.
+FCC meets monthly throughout the area, face to face with online access, to discuss planning applications and the issues of most concern to residents.
 Currently these issues include the hazards of our roads, poor transport provision and the state of support for people in their own homes.
-All meetings are held in public and we welcome all residents to come along to hear about all our ongoing projects and to air your views.
+All meetings are held in public and we welcome all residents to come along to hear about all our ongoing projects and to air residents' views.

 Community Councils are governed by the Scheme of Establishment.
 This sets out how they should operate including elections, membership rules and meeting arrangements.